awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 +  Make sure that your biggest tables are compatible with parallel query\.
 You might change table properties or recreate some tables so that queries for those tables can take advantage of the parallel query optimization\.
 To learn how, see [Creating schema objects to take advantage of parallel query](#aurora-mysql-parallel-query-tables)\.
 +  Monitor which queries use parallel query\.
 To learn how, see [Monitoring parallel query](#aurora-mysql-parallel-query-monitoring)\.
 +  Verify that parallel query is being used for the most data\-intensive and long\-running queries, and with the right level of concurrency for your workload\.
 To learn how, see [Verifying which statements use parallel query](#aurora-mysql-parallel-query-verifying)\.
-+  Fine\-tune your SQL code to enable parallel query to apply to the queries that you expect\.
++  Fine\-tune your SQL code to turn on parallel query to apply to the queries that you expect\.
 To learn how, see [How parallel query works with SQL constructs](#aurora-mysql-parallel-query-sql)\.

 ## Creating schema objects to take advantage of parallel query<a name="aurora-mysql-parallel-query-tables"></a>